giv-lab/givr/docs/source/geometry.rst

 paths then you will need to ensure there is a way to easily change that when you move the program between machines::

-    struct mesh {
+    struct Mesh {
         std::string filename;
     }

 Data
 ******
-The mesh object will produce the following data for the style to use:
+The Mesh object will produce the following data for the style to use:
    - vertices
    - normals
    - indices